gieoon/processhub-blog/README.md

 ## Our Vision

 Automation is going to take over the world, it's just a matter of _when_.
-Andrew Yang is preaching a Universal Basic Income, because jobs will be taken over by automation.
+Andrew Yang is preaching a Universal Basic Income, because a multitude of jobs will inevitably be taken over by automation.
 This is exciting, but also daunting.
 What we know to be normal will change.
-Tools like ProcessHub will emerge as part of the automation revolution to dramatically infuence our lives, and automate away much of the repetitive tasks that we experience everyday.
+Tools like ProcessHub will continue to emerge as part of the automation revolution and dramatically infuence peoples' lives.
+Much of the repetitive tasks that we experience everyday will be automated away, leaving time for people to be kind, compassionate, and creative with one another.

-Our goal is to create a system intelligent enough to not only perform tasks, but also be able to make intelligent decisions in sensitive areas and pain points in the industry.
+Our goal is to create a system intelligent enough to not only perform routine tasks, but to also be able to make intelligent decisions and handle recurring pain points.

-> Let humans be creative, not data entry robots.
+Let humans be creative, not data entry robots.

 ---